wingram1/weather-dashboard/README.md

-# Welcome to my coding quiz!
+# Welcome to my weather dashboard!

 ## Once loaded, enter a city into the search to get started.
  - If the city is valid with the OpenWeather Geocoding and One Call API, you will see a forecast for the city appear in the containers to the right.